Sleep Disorder Myths

 Teens need more sleep than adults.

-True: Teens appear to need more sleep each night, compared to an average of seven to nine hours each night for most adults.
+True: Teens appear to need more sleep each night, compared to an average of 7-9 hours each night for most adults.
 The internal biological clocks of teenagers can keep them awake later in the evening and wake them later in the morning.

 Insomnia is characterized only by difficulty falling asleep.